-Procedures for Oral Language Services: A telephone caller who identifies his/her language may be assisted by a bilingual AHA staff member who speaks the identified language.
+Procedures for Oral Language Services: A telephone caller who identifies the language they wish to communicate in as a language other than English may be assisted by a bilingual AHA staff member who speaks the identified language.
 If a bilingual staff member is not available, the use of a 3rd party on-call telephone interpretation service will be utilized in a three-way call.